 Two Sisters Restaurant

-Tucked in the Mae Hi area of Pai, this warmly regarded restaurant has built a loyal following among both locals and travellers for its honest cooking, welcoming owners, and a second-floor setting that looks out over the valley and surrounding mountains.
-The atmosphere is relaxed and unpretentious, making it a natural fit for independent travellers, backpackers, and anyone wanting a genuine meal without a tourist markup.
+Tucked into the Mae Hi area of Pai, this warmly regarded restaurant has earned a loyal following among locals and travellers alike for its honest cooking, welcoming owners, and a second-floor setting that looks out over the valley and surrounding mountains.
+The atmosphere is relaxed and unpretentious, making it a natural fit for independent travellers and anyone seeking a genuine meal without a tourist markup.
 The menu draws on Thai and Myanmar influences, with standout dishes including a house-special beef curry served with vegetables and dark rice, a bamboo shoot stir fry with chicken, and a fermented tea leaf salad — a regional speciality worth seeking out.
-Myanmar green tea is available to drink.
+Myanmar green tea rounds out the drinks offering.
 The kitchen is noted for cooking without MSG, fish sauce, or oyster sauce, which suits visitors with dietary preferences or sensitivities.
-Prices are firmly in the budget range, offering strong value for the quality on the plate.
+Prices sit firmly in the budget range, offering strong value for the quality on the plate.
 Good to know: Two Sisters opens daily from 9:00am to 6:30pm, covering breakfast through to an early dinner.
 The second floor is the pick for those wanting the mountain view, so it is worth heading up if tables are available.
-Pai draws steady visitor numbers throughout the year, and this restaurant's reputation means it can fill up around the lunch hour — arriving slightly before or after the midday rush tends to make for a more relaxed experience.
+The restaurant's reputation means it can fill up around the lunch hour, and arriving slightly before or after the midday rush tends to make for a more relaxed experience.

 Experience hints